 -

-Judish Simmons - Wife: Judish was the wife of his brother, Samuel.
+Wife: Judish Simmons was the wife of his brother, Samuel.

 -

-Mary Baldwin - Wife: Mary Baldwin (1776 - 1813) may have been born in Prince Edward County, Virginia.
-Genealogy profiles in Ancestry.com and Geni.com erroneosly identify her as the wife of Clement Johnson Jennings.
-The Geni.com profile also shows a daughter named Sally Standley.
-But there is no documentation to support any details.
-There is a connection between the Jennings family and the Baldwin family in Prince Edward County.
+Wife: Mary Baldwin 1776 – 1813 may have been born in Prince Edward County, Virginia.
+Genealogy profiles in Ancestry.com and Geni.com erroneously identify her as the wife of Clement Clem Johnson Jennings.
+In Mary's Geni.com profile, Clement’s children are identified as her step-children.
+It also shows a daughter named Sally Standley, but there is no birth, marriage of death documentation, nor any other sources cited for Mary.
+That same profile also excludes birth and death data for Salley.
+There is a connection between the Jennings and Baldwin families in Prince Edward County of that era.
 Esther Baldwin was the wife of Clement's brother, Elkanah Cain Jennings.

 We the undersigned freeholders of Wilson County after being duly sworn have proceeded to set apart to Elizabeth, widow of Clem Jennings so much of the crop and provisions on hand as will be sufficient [Illegible] to support her and her family one year from the death of the said husband, he set apart to her for said purpose the following [Illegible], 40 lbs. corn, 6 pork hogs, 1 cow & calf, 1 saw blade, 22 bushels wheat, the potatoes on hand, 10 pounds sugar, 50 pounds coffee, 5 $ worth of molasses, & [Illegible] lb.
 1 stack fodder, 1 stack millet, and 500 bundles oats, & all the cotton on hand & five head of sheep and barrel salt.